agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 ## Setup

-To begin, lets create a folder with the name fiber-jwt-auth and get inside.
+To begin, let's create a folder with the name fiber-jwt-auth and get inside.

 ```bash
 mkdir ~/fiber-jwt-auth